mamoit/docker-esp32-idf/README.md

 If you want to use the Makefile you'll actually need `make`.

 ## Instructions
+Plug in your esp32 module to an USB port.

 Copy your project to the project folder, and run:
 ```
 make shell